cloudmesh/cloudmesh-robot/docs/marvelmind.md

 *Figure 5: Stand used to hold Marvelmind stationary beacon in place above recommended height.*

 Now that you have set up your beacons on top of the stands.
 You may turn them on one by one.
 The beacons will start showing up on the Marvelmind dashboard, they take approximaely 8 seconds to wake up, as green circles with random device addresses assigned to them, consisting of numbers between 1 and 99, as shown in *Figure 6*.
 Keep track of the numbers Marvelmind assigns to each beacon, as you can name them to your liking.
 You can now assign one of the beacons the coordinates (0,0,Z), Z being the height of the beacon, by making it the starting beacon.
 The menu to the right of the dashboard interface, *Figure 7*, has an option labeled **starting beacon tritalateration**.
 You can type the device address number of whichever beacon you would like to use as your point (0,0, Z) in terms of the x and y value, respectibly.
 The other beacons will now remap themselves around this beacon on the dashboard interface.

+FIX: provide guidance how to name the beacons e.g. stationary vs mobile beacone

 ![Figure 6](images/Figure6.png)